-The BIG Cat grant supports early-career African researchers in conducting innovative cancer research to address Africa's cancer burden and build local scientific capacity.
+The BIG Cat grant supports early-career African researchers conducting innovative cancer research across prevention, diagnosis, treatment, and survivorship to address Africa’s cancer burden and build local research capacity.

 Funder: American Association for Cancer Research